JamesWoolfenden/learn-packer/docs/packer-iso.md

 }
 ```

-Time for try it out.
+Time to try it out.

 ```cli
 packer build virtualbox-ubuntu.json